-Sequencing revenue reflects the amounts generated from providing sequencing services and testing through our clonoSEQ and immunoSEQ products and services to our clinical and research customers, respectively.
+Sequencing revenue reflects the amounts generated from providing testing services through clonoSEQ to clinical and research customers, from providing our T-Detect COVID test to clinical customers and from providing sequencing services through immunoSEQ to research customers.

-For clinical customers, we derive revenues from providing our clonoSEQ report to ordering physicians, and we bill and receive payments from medical institutions and commercial and government third-party payors.
+For clinical customers, we primarily derive revenue from providing our clonoSEQ report to ordering physicians, and we bill and receive payments from medical institutions and commercial and government third-party payors.
 In these transactions, we have identified one performance obligation: the delivery of a clonoSEQ report.
 As payment from the respective payors may vary based on the various reimbursement rates and patient responsibilities, we consider the transaction price to be variable and record an estimate of the transaction price, subject to the constraint for variable consideration, as revenue at the time of delivery.
 The estimate of transaction price is based on historical and expected reimbursement rates with the various payors, which are monitored in subsequent periods and adjusted as necessary based on actual collection experience.

 For our clonoSEQ coverage under Medicare, we bill an episode of treatment when we deliver the first eligible test results.
 This billing contemplates all necessary tests required during a patient's treatment cycle, which is currently estimated at approximately four tests per patient, including the initial sequence identification test.
 Revenue recognition commences at the time the initial billable test result is delivered and is based upon cumulative tests delivered to date.
 We estimate the number of tests we expect to deliver over a patient's treatment cycle based on historical testing frequencies for patients by indication.
 These estimates are subject to change as we develop more information about utilization over time.
-Any unrecognized revenue from the initial billable test is recorded as deferred revenue and is recognized as we deliver the remaining tests in a patient's treatment cycle or when it becomes remote that a patient will receive additional testing and we have not delivered our estimate of total tests.
+Any unrecognized revenue from the initial billable test is recorded as deferred revenue and is recognized either as we deliver the remaining tests in a patient's treatment cycle or when the likelihood becomes remote that a patient will receive additional testing and we have not delivered our estimate of total tests.

 For research customers, contracts typically include an amount billed in advance of services ("upfront") and subsequent billings as sample results are delivered to the customer.
 Upfront amounts received are recorded as deferred revenue, which we recognize as revenue upon satisfaction of performance obligations.
 We have identified two typical performance obligations under the terms of our research service contracts: sequencing services and related data analysis.
 We recognize revenue for both identified performance obligations as sample results are delivered to the customer.
+In periods where our sample estimates are reduced or a customer project is cancelled and, in either case, we have remaining related deferred revenue, we recognize revenue using a cumulative catch-up approach based on the proportion of samples delivered to date relative to the remaining samples expected to be delivered.